djangocon/2025.djangocon.us/src/_content/schedule/talks/2025-09-09-09-15-t0-keynote-to-be-announced-tuesday.md

 - zags
 room: Room A
 start_datetime: 2025-09-09 09:15:00-05:00
-title: "Keynote: All the ways to use Django"
+title: "Keynote: All The Ways To Use Django"
 track: t0
 ---
 Ever thought "I love Django but I can't use it on this project because [REASON]"?
 Let's take a second look.
 Django has lots of parts, and it can still do a lot even if you don't use all of them.